befelix/Safe-RL-Benchmark/README.rst

 favorite interactive interpreter, include it in scripts or use some form of notebook to get started.

+There is also a notebook in the examples directory which contains the examples below.

 Optimizing a Policy
 ~~~~~~~~~~~~~~~~~~~

 To get started let us try to optimize a policy on a very simple environment.
 To accomplish this we need to make a few decisions.
-First we need some task that
+First we need some task to
-we can solve.
+solve.
 This is implemented in the form of environments in the ``envs``
 module.

   >>> # import the linear car class